keshetjackson/keshetjackson/README.md

 * ✉️  You can contact me at [keshetjackson@gmail.com](mailto:keshetjackson@gmail.com)
 * 🚀  I'm currently working on [digidigital](https://digidigital.org/)
-* 🤝  I'm open to collaborating on Interedsting side projects
+* 🤝  I'm open to collaborating on Interesting side projects

 ### Skills